PhotonVisibilityService should be factorised

 lardata.
 It is updated to LArSoft

-#3 Updated by Katherine Lato almost 4 years ago
+#3 Updated by Katherine Lato about 4 years ago

 LArSoft will finish the integration of the new factorized code to replace the old code (which was in a feature branch).
 This requires running a few scripts to update the branch, test it, etc.

 There was another issue to move the code so that it doesn't depend on art so LArLite can use it.
 That piece is the responsibility of LArLite and isn't being tracked here.

-#5 Updated by Katherine Lato over 2 years ago
+#5 Updated by Katherine Lato almost 3 years ago

 - Status changed from Assigned to Accepted